 Current Operations & Future Growth:

-Currently, the Red Tail Flight Academy operates a fleet of two Cessna-172 Skyhawks, two Piper PA-28 Cherokee 180s, and a Super Decathlon.
+Currently, the Red Tail Flight Academy operates a fleet of five Piper Archer 2s, two Piper Cherokee 180s, and a Super Decathlon.
 We also have a 10 bay T-Hangar that we currently use for aircraft maintenance and storage.

-As a fight school training future military pilots and future civilian pilots, we have a unique feet designed to optimize the aspiring professional aviator and maintainer.
-Our Cessnas and Cherokees are the perfect platforms for new pilots working towards a private pilots license, or more experienced pilots striving toward instrument ratings or advanced certificates.
-Our feet doubles as a maintenance platform for our A&P candidates to build hours while keeping our feet airworthy.
+As a fight school training future military pilots and future civilian pilots, we have a unique fleet designed to optimize the aspiring professional aviator and maintainer.
+Our Cherokees are the perfect platforms for new pilots working towards a private pilots license, or more experienced pilots striving toward instrument ratings or advanced certificates.
+Our fleet doubles as a maintenance platform for our A&P candidates to build hours while keeping our fleet airworthy.
 The Super Decathlon is an outstanding aircraft to train our future military aviators on basic and advanced aerobatic maneuvers, which will prepare them to be more successful in their military aspirations.

 We are excited about the multitude of opportunities that await.
-We are transitioning our Flight Academy into a 14 CFR Part 141 pilot school and a 14 CFR Part 147 aircraft maintenance technician school.
-RTSF is partnering with Tuskegee University (TU) to build a 4 year Bachelors of Science program so students can couple their undergraduate college experience with our Part 141/147 schools.
+We are a 14 CFR Part 141 pilot school and transitioning our maintenance program to a 14 CFR Part 147 aircraft maintenance technician school.
+RTFA is partnering with Tuskegee University (TU) to build a 4 year Bachelors of Science program so students can couple their undergraduate college experience with our Part 141/147 schools.
 Future students can earn a 4 year degree from TU while building fight and/or maintenance hours as part of their degree program.
-Upon graduation, our students will have earned a degree, as well as accumulated the required fight hours to start their professional aviation career, or the required maintenance hours to start their AMT career as an A&P. Expanding our current aviation and maintenance feet of aircraft, while building a state-of-the-art flight academy and maintenance facility, will allow the Red Tail Flight Academy and Tuskegee University to become the premier combined aviation and maintenance school in the entire country.
+Upon graduation, our students will have earned a degree, as well as accumulated the required fight hours to start their professional aviation career, or the required maintenance hours to start their AMT career as an A&P. Expanding our current aviation and maintenance fleet of aircraft, while building a state-of-the-art flight academy and maintenance facility, will allow the Red Tail Flight Academy and Tuskegee University to become the premier combined aviation and maintenance school in the entire country.
 With your help, we can bring Tuskegee back to the forefront of aviation.